ekrsulov/ttpe/doc/docs/app-structure/overview.md

 # Application Structure Overview

-Vectornest is a **React-based vector graphics editor** with a modular architecture.
+VectorNest is a **React-based vector graphics editor** with a modular architecture.
 This page provides a visual overview of how the major UI components are organized and interact.

 ## Visual Layout